cortex-lab/phy/docs/api.md

 **`BaseController.get_best_channels(self, cluster_id)`**

 Return the best channels of a given cluster.
-To be overriden.
+To be overridden.

 ---